Davonte: Fastest Jet Ever

 Jets runners performed well to begin the championship season.
 25 Jets athletes came home with a total of 39 gold medals.
 In addition, Jets athletes earned 20 silver and 15 bronze medals.

-Event winners were Gigi, Kayla F., Kylee, Nina, Peyton, Mianci, Vivian, Sophia, Jazmyn, Maya W., Alexis, Alishah, Sarada, Jahphiah, Bronwyn, Jacob, Sam, CJ, Jon, Sergei, Freddy, Devonte, Quinn, Greg, and Ethan.
+Event winners were Gigi, Kayla F., Kylee, Nina, Peyton, Mianci, Vivian, Sophia, Jazmyn, Maya W., Alexis, Alishah, Sarada, Jahphiah, Bronwyn, Jacob, Sam, CJ, Jon, Sergei, Freddy, Davonte, Quinn, Greg, and Ethan.
 Also winning medals for a top three performance were Kayla B. Amy, Lauren, Kaori, Charlotte, Dasha, Gwen, Abby, Lily, Mia, Sonia, Nadia, Denmark, Kaden, Vishal, Trevor, Jordan, and Denmark.
+[Results]

 Cambridge Jets Youth Invitational